-14 Conclusions
+11 Conclusions

 Dynamic projections form a powerful set of tools for viewing high-dimensional data and mathematically defined high-dimensional objects.
 Dynamic projections exploit the human eye's natural ability to detect and recognize objects in motion.
-In addition, dynamic projections exploit the human instinct for playfulness that is most apparent in a child.
+In addition, dynamic projections exploit the human instinct for playfulness.
 For graphical data analysis, we can turn a humble static 2-D projection into a rocking image that conveys up to four simultaneous dimensions at any given time.

-The goal of this paper was to give a mathematical as well as an algorithmic framework for dynamic projections: We discussed graphical rendering of projections of data space onto planes of dimensions 1, 2, 3 and > 3.
+The goal of this paper was to give a mathematical framework for dynamic projections: We discussed graphical rendering of projections of data space onto planes of dimensions 1, 2, 3 and > 3.
 We analyzed the role of orientation of projections.
 We proposed notions that allow us to decompose motion along paths of projections into two natural components: within-plane spin and plane motion.
 Pure plane motion is arguably optimal for most types of low-dimensional rendering, but for full-dimensional motion there is no plane motion and all that matters are dynamic changes in orientation.
 We discussed ways of measuring speed of moving projections and found a wealth of mathematical structure that lead to notions of geodesic motion of projections.
-We gave a framework for the implementation of paths of projections based on the interpolation of pairs of projections.
-The notion of steering from target projection to target projection makes for a flexible environment in which grand tours, interactive projection pursuit and manual projection control, can be nicely embedded.
-Finally, we proposed several numerical techniques for implementing interpolating paths of projections.

-15 Appendix: Invariant Metrics for Frames and Planes
+12 Appendix: Invariant Metrics for Frames and Planes

 The goal of this appendix is to describe invariant Riemannian metrics on the Stiefel manifold $V{d,p}$ of orthonormal d-frames in p-space.
 The purpose of Riemannian metrics is to measure speed of moving frames.
-There are two types of invariance: Left-invariance requires that for fixed $U \in O(p)$ , the paths F(t) and UF(t) show the same speed at each time point t.
-Right-invariance requires that for fixed $V \in O(d)$ , the paths F(t) and F(t)V show the same speed at each time point t.
+There are two types of invariance: Left-invariance requires that for fixed $U \in O(p)$, the paths F(t) and UF(t) show the same speed at each time point t.
+Right-invariance requires that for fixed $V \in O(d)$, the paths F(t) and F(t) show the same speed at each time point t.